-SEND Tribunal Reports
+SEND (EHCP) Tribunal Reports

 A national trial began on 3 April 2018 to extend the power of the SEND tribunal and concluded in August 2021.
 The extended powers mean, as part of a special educational appeal, the SEND tribunal can make non-binding recommendations on the health and social care aspects of a person’s EHCP in addition to binding decisions about educational provisions.
 In July 2021, it was announced by the Department for Education that these extended tribunal powers would remain.